Here are some sewing tips for working with fuzzy fabric. Learn how to sew fur, fleece, sherpa and other fabrics with a nap.

 Tips For Cleanup

-One of the most frustrating parts of working with fleece or fur for me is that no matter how hard I try, fuzz ends up everywhere.
+The most frustrating part of working with fleece or fur for me is that fuzz ends up everywhere.
 Little tumbleweeds of fuzz roll across my sewing room and stick to the bottoms of my feet.
 For that reason I think a vacuum is an essential tool for sewing furry fabrics.
 For surfaces like the cutting table, you can use a handheld vacuum (my preferred method), an electrostatic duster, or you can spray the surface with cleaner.
 Spraying cleaner or even just water will weight down the fuzz fibers with liquid and make them easier to wipe up.